luci/recipes-py/README.recipes.md

 Creates a new `ScheduleBuildRequest` message with reasonable defaults.

-This is a convenient function to create a `ScheduleBuildRequest` message.
+This is a convenience function to create a `ScheduleBuildRequest` message.

 Among args, messages can be passed as dicts of the same structure.